andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ### Deploy

-To develop using [Skaffold](https://skaffold.dev/), use `skaffold dev`.
+To develop using [Skaffold](https://skaffold.dev/), run `skaffold dev` from the **src** folder.

 ### Access the Application

+To enable ingress via Minikube:

 ```bash
 minikube addons enable ingress
 minikube tunnel
 ```

-Access the application at: http://localhost.
+To access the application visit: http://localhost.

-Generate an URL alternatively
+Or generate an URL alternatively:

 ```bash
 minikube service popular-slides-service --url